isabellelourenco/avenue-qa-challenge/README.md

 3. Select one of the available browsers (e.g., Electron), and click the Start button;
 4. Finally, click on the test file you want to run and wait for it to finish.

-> **Important notes about the above the tests**
+> **Important**
 >
 > **The accessibility tests are failling!** Due to a accessibility bugs founded during tests.

 ### Dashboard of Test Results

-The pipeline is integrated with the Cypress Dashboard, the smoke tests is running every push or pull request is sent to main branch.
-You could access the [Dashboard](https://cloud.cypress.io/projects/k5pkre/runs/) to see the results.
+The pipeline is integrated with the Cypress Dashboard.
+The smoke tests is running in every push or pull request to main branch.
+You can access the [Dashboard](https://cloud.cypress.io/projects/k5pkre/runs/) to see the results.